 Dane real estate is some of the most expensive in Wisconsin, although Dane house values don't compare to the most expensive real estate in the U.S.

-Dane is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Dane isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dane are a mix of both white- and blue-collar jobs.
 Overall, Dane is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Dane who work in office and administrative support (19.64%), sales jobs (10.30%), and management occupations (10.03%).

 Also of interest is that Dane has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Dane who are college-educated is somewhat higher than the average US community of 21.84%: 25.72% of adults in Dane have at least a bachelor's degree.
+The overall education level of Dane is somewhat higher than in the average US city of 21.84%: 25.72% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Dane in 2022 was $41,418, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $165,672 for a family of four.